Application Requirements

 Note: Transfer students are required to maintain a minimum of five full-time semesters per the Tisch School of the Arts’ residency requirement.
 For more information about transfer student eligibility and requirements, refer to our Transfer Policies.

-IMPORTANT: Please note the Common App and the Slideroom Creative Portfolio both need to be submitted by the specified deadline.
+IMPORTANT: Please note the Common App and the Slideroom Creative Portfolio both need to be submitted by the specified External Transfer deadline.

 If you do not submit your Slideroom Creative Portfolio by the specified deadline for your applicant pool, we will not accept any late Slideroom applications.

-In preparing your creative portfolio, please note that you do not necessarily need to have experience in the music industry, nor do you need to have access to resources, to demonstrate your vision, creativity and intellectual curiosity, and your potential for success in the music industry.
+To prepare your creative portfolio, you do not need prior experience in the music industry, nor do you need to have access to professional level resources to demonstrate your vision, creativity and intellectual curiosity, and your potential for success as a student at The Clive Davis Institute of Recorded Music.

 Statement of Intent